 Is Cash Value Life Insurance Right for You?

 Universal life insurance, on the other hand, offers more flexibility.
-Some universal life policies let you adjust your premiums and the policy amount.
+Some universal life insurance policies let you adjust your premiums and the policy amount.
 You can also pick investment options that perfectly match your risk tolerance and long-term goals.
 These policies, however, carry greater risk than whole life insurance.

 Keys Takeaways